MozeBaltyk/mozebaltyk.github.io/content/posts/own-your-state/index.md

 This is pretty usefull in a pipeline, but do not forget to include a job to cleanup everything once done...

-* Init the vars :
+* Set the vars in the repository config and use them in the *Github Workflows*:

 ```yaml
 env: